madiha-m/React/basics/README.md

 There are 4 ways

-- CSS styling > Stylesheet.js , cssStyling.css
+- CSS styling > CssStylesheet.js , cssStyling.css, use of props, use of template literals (class name is alretnate library of it)
-- Inline styling
+- Inline styling > InlineStyling.js
 - CSS Modules
 - CSS in JS Libraries